chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

   # TLS certificate and key files.
   #
   # When set, the websocket listener will use TLS to secure the connections
-  # between the gateways and LoRa Gateway Bridge (optional).
+  # between the gateways and ChirpStack Gateway Bridge (optional).
   tls_cert=""
   tls_key=""

   # TLS CA certificate.
   #
-  # When configured, LoRa Gateway Bridge will validate that the client
+  # When configured, ChirpStack Gateway Bridge will validate that the client
   # certificate of the gateway has been signed by this CA certificate.
   ca_cert=""